terrainthesky-hub/terrainthesky-hub.github.io/_posts/2020-9-24-KNN algorithm breakdown.md

-The KNearestNeighbors algorithim is fairly simple, you find the euclidiean distance by subtracting the first iterated row by the target we want to find closest.
+The KNearestNeighbors algorithm is fairly simple to make without libraries, you find the euclidiean distance by subtracting the first iterated row by the target we want to find closest.
 After that we square the number and find the square root to avoid negative numbers.
 In the simplest sense we are, subtracting every row by the target to find which row is closest distance to the target.

-{% highlight python %}
 	  def euclidiean_distance(row1, row2):
 	      distance = 0.0
 	      for i in range(len(row1)-1):
 		  distance += (row1[i] - row2[i])**2
 	      return sqrt(distance)
-{% endhighlight %}

-To get the neighbors it's a bit tricker.
-You need to append the distances to a list so they're stored in memory then you sort the distances with a custom key so that the second item in the tuple is used in sorting.
+Doing the rest without libraries is a lot trickier.
+To get the neighbors you need to append the distances to a list so they're stored in memory then you sort the distances with a custom key so that the second item in the tuple is used in sorting.
 Finally, you create another list and iterate the distances based on how many number of neighbors you want returned.

 	def get_neighbors(train, test_row, num_neighbors):